 Find out everything you need to know about the ADI Hazard Perception Test for trainee ADIs

-The ADI Hazard Perception Test is made up of two parts; part one is a multiple choice test and the second part is a hazard perception test.
+The ADI Theory Test is made up of two parts; part one is a multiple-choice test (the ADI Theory Test) and the second part is the ADI Hazard Perception Test.

 To begin, you will be shown a short video clip which shows how the Hazard Perception Test works.